vibe4lyf/powerbidashboard/README.md

-Thus is a power Bi end to end project
+This is a power Bi end to end project